 - Source of water to the station has sufficient capacity to dispense water at a reasonable rate to fill up multiple containers (up to five-gallons) within a short period of time (target of 1.5-2 gallons/minute, consistent with California regulations for faucets in new residential construction). - Establishment of a filling station is not expected to create any safety issues for users, e.g., location is in a well-lit area and typically regular traffic occurs in the area. - Vehicle access/parking is available, sufficient to not cause any unnecessary congestion. - Public access to the facility will be made available as many hours/day and week as possible.
-The goal is to identify locations where the facility can be open 24 hours/7 days per week, but it is recognized that establishing facilities that are always open may not be possible in some areas.
+The goal is to identify locations where the facility can be open 24 hours/7 days per week, but it is recognized that (a) establishing facilities that are always open may not be possible in some areas; and (b) operation of a facility should not create noise impacts to local residents who may live near a facility.
+Accordingly, as part of the siting selection process and establishment of operational parameters for a facility, the potential impact of facility operation on adjacent properties will be considered during the site development process.